ramonpetgrave64/GroceryScanner/README.md

 #### Pushing the Shopping Cart to the backend
 To authenticate, each request will contain the `token` in the request header

-The front-end will wass a JSON object containing cart_data, which is an array of `item` objects.
+The front-end will wass a JSON object containing `cart_data`, which is an array of `item` objects.

 ```
 {